ishangupta3/CinemaNet/Labels.md

 `Color psychology and color theory`

 #### color.saturation
-` overall saturation of the image`
+`How do we describe the overall saturation of the image`
 * color.saturation.desaturated
 * color.saturation.muted
 * color.saturation.neutral